flatmax/buildroot.rk3399.external/README.md

 Successfully build sdcards or use fastboot with this repo for the Friendly ARM Nano Pi M4.
 The boot system is setup for device tree overlay loading and application.
 The build uses the mainline Linux kernel and mainline uboot.

+Supports the NanoPi M4 and M4B hardware, easily altered to support other rk3399 boards.

 # Initial setup

 Clone buildroot.
 For example :